 - Healthy weight management with diabetes

 Diabetes care involves what you do every day.
-Connect with our diabetes team for your care at UNC and look into our advocacy group, Heels and Hearts as a way to get to know others with diabetes, be a peer mentor, or participate in community service projects.
+Connect with our diabetes team for your care at UNC and look into our advocacy group, Type 1 Tar Heels as a way to get to know others with diabetes, be a peer mentor, or participate in community service projects.